 - Who you are.
 We’ve already seen that being young results in young drivers’ insurance being higher, but where you live, your occupation and whether you have any no-claim discount also play a part.

 - The cover you want.
 Car insurance comes in three flavours: comprehensive, third-party, or third-party fire and theft.
 Higher risk drivers often opt for third-party cover, resulting in more claims against this type of policy, which can make third-party cover more expensive.
-So check each option, and also keep in mind whether the more limited cover of a third party policy is appropriate for you.
+Direct Line does not offer third-party cover.

 - Your excess.
 When you take out your car insurance you will be asked to choose your excess.
 This is the amount of money you have to pay before the insurance company picks up the bill.
 The more excess you’re willing to pay the cheaper your premium will be.
 But remember to only choose an excess you can realistically afford.